CodeURJC-DAW-2020-21/webapp9/README.md

 **Advanced query or algorithm:**

 - Based on the events that the user has liked, those events which users similar to him have also liked will appear first.

+## PHASE 1: Website structure by HTML and CSS

+**Table of contents**:
+  - Home page: presentation of the website.

+  - Reservation: allows users to book a table.

+  - Events: shows all events.

+  - Single event: shows the information of a specific event.

+  - Register: allows the non-registered users to create a profile.

+  - Login: allows the visitor to log in the website.

+  - User profile: allows the users to see and modify their profile.

+  - Admin profile: allows the admins to see and modify their profile.

+  - Graphs page: allows the admins to see graphical information about their events.

+  - Footer: shows the visitor contact information and a map of our location.

+**Navigation Diagram**: